pkhandag/polymer-network/README.md

-# statistical mechanical framework for non-linear elasticity of polymer networks with inter-segment interaction
+# statistical mechanical framework for non-linear elasticity of polymer networks with inter-segment interactions